microchip-pic-avr-examples/pic18f56q24-cnano-interface-sensor-modules-using-mvio-mplab-mcc/README.md

 ## Description

 The code example uses a UV click, GPS click and SHT click, which communicate with the PIC18F56Q24 microcontroller using SPI, UART and I<sup>2</sup>C communication interfaces, respectively.
-These Click boards<sup>™</sup> are powered by a 2.8V supply, while the PIC18F56Q24 microcontroller is powered by a 5V supply.
-However, the microcontroller pins with MVIO interface capability, used for interfacing the Click boards, are powered by 2.8V through the V<sub>DDIO2</sub> pin.
-The block diagram below shows an overview of the various microcontroller peripherals used in this code example and the pins configured for interfacing with the  Click board.
+These Click Boards<sup>™</sup> are powered by a 2.8V supply, while the PIC18F56Q24 microcontroller is powered by a 5V supply.
+However, the microcontroller pins with MVIO interface capability, used for interfacing the Click Boards, are powered by 2.8V through the V<sub>DDIO2</sub> pin.
+The block diagram below shows an overview of the various microcontroller peripherals used in this code example and the pins configured for interfacing with the  Click Board.
 The Data Visualizer tool is used to interact with users, accept user inputs and transmit them to the microcontroller over a UART interface.
 Additionally, it is used to display the data requested by the user on its terminal window.

-The application firmware continuously monitors the supply voltage on the V<sub>DDIO2</sub> pin of the microcontroller and checks for valid user input if the voltage detected on the V<sub>DDIO2</sub> pin is within the permissible operating voltage range of the Click boards.
-Based on the received user input, the application requests data from the respective Click board, through the serial communication interface and displays the received data on the terminal window of the Data Visualizer tool.
-If the voltage detected on the V<sub>DDIO2</sub> pin is outside the recommended operating voltage of the Click boards, then the application prompts the user to supply a recommended voltage on the V<sub>DDIO2</sub> pin.
+The application firmware continuously monitors the supply voltage on the V<sub>DDIO2</sub> pin of the microcontroller and checks for valid user input if the voltage detected on the V<sub>DDIO2</sub> pin is within the permissible operating voltage range of the Click Boards.
+Based on the received user input, the application requests data from the respective Click Board, through the serial communication interface and displays the received data on the terminal window of the Data Visualizer tool.
+If the voltage detected on the V<sub>DDIO2</sub> pin is outside the recommended operating voltage of the Click Boards, then the application prompts the user to supply a recommended voltage on the V<sub>DDIO2</sub> pin.
 Similarly, if the user-entered input data is invalid, then the application prompts the user to input valid data.

 <p align="center">
   <img width=auto height=auto src="images/blkdiagram.png">